yuchingho/University/README.md

 This repository will contain lectures, lab work and projects from when I entered the University of the West of Scotland (UWS) to when I graduate.

-In January 2017 I wanted to create my own website and to achieve that I found [Neocities](https://neocities.org/), a website that allowed users to create their own custom website with HTML5, JavaScript and CSS.
+In January 2017 I wanted to create my own website and to achieve that, I found [Neocities](https://neocities.org/) - a website which allowed users to create their own custom website with HTML5, JavaScript and CSS.
 At the start, I had very little experience with those languages but over time my skills and confidence increased.
 Later that year, I started using Github more seriously and decided to transfer my site over.
 This repository is not yet finished but will be when all the tasks below are completed.

 ## 2014 UWS First Year
 - [ ] 1) Semester One - Introduction to Computer Games Development